(Email Archive ⇒ Settings ⇒ Storages button;

 - Move your old storage location manually into the new storage location (e.g. the folder of “C” disk into a new location on “D” disk);

-- Open the Storages page on the contentACCESS Central Administration ribbon, locate your old storage in the list, and double click on it to open the Storage repository window to it;
+- Open the Storages page on the contentACCESS Central Administration ribbon, locate your old storage in the list and double click on it to open the Storage repository window for that storage;

 - In the Storage repository window specify the new storage path (where you moved your old storage location);

 contentACCESS supports the connection with the Hybrid Store.
 This connection allows contentACCESS to connect to any third-party storage that is supported by this store type.
 If you want to store the binaries in the Hybrid Store, select it from the Store type dropdown list and specify the required connection settings.
 The following storage settings are required: